Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-The company must maintain accounting records that are sufficient to determine the financial position of the company at any moment.
-Within 120 days (with possible extension to 180 days) from the end of the company’s financial year, the annual financial statements must be drafted by the Board of Directors and subsequently adopted by the Shareholders’ Meeting.
+Within 120-days (with possible extension to 180-days) from the end of the company's financial year, the annual financial statements must be drafted by the Board of Directors and subsequently adopted by the Shareholders' Meeting.

 Is the entity permitted to determine its own financial year?